Budget plan a missed opportunity to protect Michigan kids from lead poisoning

 MEC and MIALSH partners call for bold action to eliminate lead hazards

-Funding for statewide lead poisoning prevention programs proposed Tuesday by a state budget panel falls far short of what's needed to protect Michigan children from the preventable but irreversible brain damage caused by the toxic metal, environmental health advocates say.
+Funding for statewide lead poisoning prevention programs proposed Tuesday by a state budget panel falls far short of what's needed to protect Michigan children from the preventable but irreversible brain damage caused by the toxic metal, say MEC and partners in the Michigan Alliance for Lead Safe Homes.

 A conference committee's budget recommendation for the Department of Health and Human Services maintains annual general fund support for lead abatement programs at $1.75 million.
 The proposed funding is only enough to make about 100 Michigan homes lead-safe.